Buzzards & Released Gamebirds

 Across Europe, the common buzzard Buteo buteo is considered to have a negative impact on game species.
 This is particularly true in the UK where a rapid increase in buzzard range and abundance, coupled with declining returns of harvested gamebirds, has produced a chronic conflict between hunting interests and conservation organisations over their management.

-Dr George Swan’s research seeks to inform and advance the debate by exploring questions central to buzzard management.
-We utilise tools including remote nest-surveillance cameras and stable isotope analysis to better understand both the foraging ecology of this abundant predator and the hypothesis that some individuals learn to specialise on released game.
-Alongside this, we are also considering the social aspects of this conflict at a broader scale, exploring the motivations and perceptions of those impacted by predators within game management.
+Dr George Swan’s PhD research sought to inform and advance the debate by exploring questions central to buzzard management.
+We utilised tools including remote nest-surveillance cameras and stable isotope analysis to better understand both the foraging ecology of this abundant predator and the hypothesis that some individuals learn to specialise on released game.
+Alongside this, we considered the social aspects of this conflict at a broader scale, exploring the motivations and perceptions of those impacted by predators within game management.